 • Raise awareness for lung cancer screening among participants • Generate hypotheses and stimulate interaction for implementation research • Increase involvement in implementation research

 Registration to the seminar is now open.
-If you want to attend complete the online registration form by the registration deadline: Monday, 2 November 2020.
+If you want to attend complete the online registration form by the registration deadline: Monday, 15 March 2021.
 Admittance to this research seminar is upon selection due to the limited number of places available.
-Notification of selections will be sent by the end of November 2020.
+Notification of selections will be sent in early April 2021.